Hidden Dangers That New Day Traders Face

 Lack of Risk Management

 The biggest danger new day traders face is not having risk management protocols in place, or having an incomplete risk management strategy.
 New traders are usually optimistic about their trading skill (why start trading if you aren't optimistic about its potential), which can lead them to overlook important risk management steps.
-Here are two steps to take to make sure you have at least a basic risk management strategy in place.

 Lack of, or an Improperly Tested Strategy

-Eager to get trading and making money, many new day traders read about a strategy, like how it looks and so they jump in and start trying it out with real money.
+Eager to get trading and making money, many new day traders read about a strategy, like how it looks, and so they jump in and start trying it out with real money.
 Others are a bit more cautious, and try demo trading the strategy first.
 If they make money with the strategy over a few trades, they start trading it with real money.
 Both of these approaches are likely to lead to disappointment in the future.

 Your broker is the biggest trade you will make.
 You are depositing all your capital with them, and yet many traders don't bother to research their broker until there is a problem.